Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 :::

 - **Abbreviations - What do all of the mod name abbreviations in Mod Organizer 2 mean?**
-  - The abbreviations are an organizational framework that simplify the maintenance of Uranium Fever:
+  - The abbreviations are an organizational framework that simplify the maintenance of Uranium Fever.
-    - OP - The mod has optimized in some fashion.
+  - OP - The mod has been optimized in some fashion.
   - MG - The plugin has been merged into a master patch.
   - FL - The plugin has been flagged as ESM.
   - INF - The mod has been inlined into the UF installer.
   - AEN - The mod has been included despite defaulting to disabled.
   - CDN - The mod is being hosted on the Wabbajack server.
   - SQ - The mod is disabled in the Standard Quality Profile.
   - LQ - The mod is disabled in the Low Quality Profile.
   - VLQ - The mod is disabled in the Very Low Quality Profile.

 - **Application load error P:0000065432 - I am getting an error called Application load error P:0000065432.
 How do I fix it?**
   - Refer to the Steam PCR Users instructions in the [Configuring Game Settings](https://uraniumfever.net/docs/setupinstructions#-configuring-game-settings-) section.